CodheadClub/AwesomeResources/CyberSecurity.md

 > ## Disclaimer:
 >Hacking without authorisation is illegal.
 >
 >Links to these materials are provided for reference only.
-Freeside is not responsible for your use of resources and you should seek permission before performing testing or exploitation systems not owned by yourself.
+Parentull is not responsible for your use of resources and you should seek permission before performing testing or exploitation systems not owned by yourself.
 >

 1. [Hackersploit](https://www.youtube.com/channel/UC0ZTPkdxlAKf-V33tqXwi3Q) (Youtube Channel)